abhishek-mahajan-dev/authsystem-java/README.md

     spring.jpa.show-sql=true
     spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL8Dialect
     ```
     * **`spring.jpa.hibernate.ddl-auto=update`**: This setting is crucial.
-When the application starts for the first time, Hibernate (JPA provider) will automatically create the `users` and `verification_token` tables in your `auth_system_db` database.
+When the application starts for the first time, Hibernate (JPA provider) will automatically create the `users` and `verification_token` tables in your `authsystem` database.
 For subsequent runs, it will update the schema if any changes are detected in your entity classes.

 ## 2. Email Configuration (SMTP)